Raised Bed Growing Leeks

 • Leeks are good companions for other plants and can help improve soil structure.
 Their root systems help break up compacted soil, facilitating better water and nutrient absorption for nearby plants.

-7. Pest Deterrence:
+7. Low Pest Attractiveness:

 8. Low Pest and Disease Susceptibility: